-The TX-604 CoC has designated the City of Waco as lead in data management.
-ServicePoint by Mediware is the HMIS system utilized for meeting HUD client level data collection and reporting.
+The TX-604 CoC has designated the City of Waco as the HMIS Lead Agency.
+Community Services (formerly ServicePoint) by WellSky TM is the HMIS system utilized for meeting HUD client level data collection and reporting.
+The City of Waco is the HMIS grant applicant in the annual CoC competition.